 Many businesses are so eager to get ranked in Google that they overdo it.
-They use aggressive SEO techniques that ultimately backfire, pushing their website further and further down the rankings…
+They use aggressive SEO techniques that ultimately backfire, pushing their website further and further down the rankings.

-So, in today’s article, I’m going to walk you through 4 “over-optimization” mistakes to avoid to ensure you don’t get pushed away by Google.
+When you overdo it with Google, they’ll push you further down the results instead of rewarding you.
+So in this article, I’m going to walk you through 4 “over-optimization” mistakes to avoid to ensure you don’t hurt your rankings.

 1. Stuffing Keywords into Page Titles

-Google looks at the title of every page, and it helps to tell Google what your page is about.
+Google looks at the title of every page, and it helps tell Google what your page is about.
 Your titles have a major impact on how your pages will rank in Google.

 (For a primer on how to find meta tags, read this article: How to find title tags and meta descriptions)

-2. Forcing Keywords into Your Webpage Copy
+2. Forcing Keywords into Your Page Copy

-If you force keywords into your copy, your website visitors will read unnatural sentences and random keywords stuffed into the content.
-That looks really spammy, and it can be counter-productive for your ultimate marketing goals.
+If you force keywords into your copy, your visitors will read unnatural sentences and random keywords stuffed into the content.
+That looks spammy, and it can be counter-productive for your ultimate marketing goals.

 After all, what’s the goal of SEO anyway?

-Plus, if you force keywords into your website copy, Google will see that as unnatural and spammy as well.
+Plus, if you force keywords into your copy, Google will see that as unnatural and spammy as well.
 And that can hurt your search engine rankings.
 So it’s just not a good idea.

-3. Creating Near-Duplicate Pages Purely For SEO
+3. Creating Near-Duplicate Pages Purely for SEO

 Imagine you’re a dentist, and you wanted to rank for the keyword phrase “New York City dentist.”
 You might create a page on your website focused around that keyword phrase, right?
 Maybe you’d optimize your homepage for that phrase.